 Our clinics offer more hearing aid choices and individualized care.

-As Audiologist-owned and operated centres, we are pleased to have the ability to offer a wide range of hearing aid manufacturers to best suit the individual needs of our patients.
+As Audiologist-owned and operated clinics, we are pleased to have the ability to offer a wide range of hearing aid manufacturers to best suit the individual needs of our patients.
+Having so many options ensures our patients are investing in the best possible hearing solution and outcome for their needs.
 There are many different manufacturers of hearing aids and each have their own unique strengths.
-Our certified audiologists will work closely with you to determine what your individual needs are and the hearing aid manufacturer and devices that will best meets those needs.
+Our certified audiologists will work closely with you to determine what your individual needs are and the hearing aid manufacturer and devices that will best meet those needs.

 Rechargeable hearing aids

 Gone are the days of having to change hearing aids batteries!
-Hearing aids are now simply placed in a charging station over night and are ready to use the next morning.
-These hearing aids are convenient and are a great solution for people with poor dexterity.
+Hearing aids can now simply be placed in a charging station over night and are ready to use the next morning.
+Rechargeable hearing aids are convenient and a great solution for people with poor dexterity.

 Bluetooth hearing aids

 Connect your hearing aids to devices like your smartphone, iPod/iPad, tablet and more and stream sound directly to your ears.

 If you are an Apple user, connect directly to your iPhone™, iPad™, iPod Touch™, or Apple Watch™.
 If you are an Android user, connect directly to your smartphone, tablet, and more.

 Digital hearing aids